All about the Spongy moth (formerly known as the European Gypsy moth)

 Adult moths have a very short lifespan of about two weeks.
 They do not eat during this time.
 Their sole purpose during these two weeks is to reproduce and lay eggs.

-Which trees are affected by LDD moths?
+Which trees are affected by Spongy moths?

-LDD moths prefer leaves from deciduous hardwood trees such as oak, elm, poplar, birch, willow and maple trees.
+Spongy moths prefer leaves from deciduous hardwood trees such as oak, elm, poplar, birch, willow and maple trees.
 They may also defoliate softwood trees such as blue spruce and white pine.

-Learning to recognize the LDD moth egg mass is important.
+Learning to recognize the Spongy moth egg mass is important.
 Eggs can appear as fuzzy tan or cream coloured masses, about 1-2cm in width and 2-4cm long.
 There are approximately 100 -1000 eggs in each mass.
 These masses can appear on trees, furniture, woodpiles and buildings.
 If you spot any of these egg masses, remove by gently scraping them off.
 Destroy immediately by soaking them in a soapy water solution.
 Try your best to ensure that every part of the egg mass is removed.

-LDD moth Infestations
+Spongy moth Infestations

 Severe infestations occur approximately every 5 - 10 years.
 These infestations can be devastating and rather quick.
 One caterpillar has the ability to consume one square metre of leaves in a single season.